-Recovering financially after a fatal accident depends on many different factors including the life expectancy of the decedent, their age, whether or not they provided for a family, and their available insurance coverage.
-Your lawyer will be able to conduct their own full investigation into the accident and the effects of your loss in order to give courts a full understanding of the damages you’ve suffered.
+Recovering financially after a fatal accident depends on many factors, including the decedent's life expectancy, age, whether or not they provided for a family, and available insurance coverage.
+Your lawyer will be able to conduct their own full investigation into the accident and the effects of your loss to give courts a complete understanding of the damages you've suffered.

-Even if you are unsure of whether or not you want to hire a lawyer, calling an attorney is an important step.
-Most wrongful death lawyers will give you a free phone consultation where you can learn valuable information about the details of your case and what your options may be.Will My Case Go To Trial?
+Calling an attorney is essential, even if you are unsure whether to hire a lawyer.
+Most wrongful death lawyers will give you a free phone consultation where you can learn valuable information about your case's details and your options.Will My Case Go To Trial?

-Often, those who have lost a loved one in a preventable accident are hesitant to pursue a wrongful death claim because they are worried about having to testify in court.
-In many cases, people are worried about the dramatic portrayals of trials that they have seen in movies.
+Those who have lost a loved one in a preventable accident often hesitate to pursue a wrongful death claim because they are worried about having to testify in court.
+People are often concerned about the dramatic portrayals of trials they have seen in movies.
 However, you should know that if you have an experienced Auburn wrongful death lawyer on your side, a trial is nowhere near as intimidating as it might seem on the big screen.
-It’s also important to understand that the large majority of wrongful death cases are settled before an actual trial begins.
+It's also important to understand that most wrongful death cases are settled before a trial begins.
 In fact, more than 90 percent of cases are resolved without a trial by jury.

-I’m Ed Smith, an Auburn wrongful death lawyer.
-If you’ve lost a loved one in a preventable accident, please call me as soon as you are able so that I can give you free, friendly legal advice.
-I’m available locally at (530) 392-9400 and also at (800) 404-5400.
-If you’d like, you can also get in touch with me by sending me a message through my website.
+If you've lost a loved one in a preventable accident, call our Auburn wrongful death lawyers as soon as you can for free, friendly legal advice at (530) 392-9400 and (800) 404-5400.
+You can also contact us by sending me a message through my website.

 Photo by pexels.com

 :ms [cs 712] cha